SAP-samples/partner-reference-application/Tutorials/22-Multi-Tenancy-Prepare-Deployment.md

 4. In the navigation bar, select *Services* and go to *Instances and Subscriptions*.

-5. In the *Subscriptions* section, find the subscription of the service *SAP HANA Cloud* and select the *SAP HANA Cloud* hyperlink.
+5. In the *Subscriptions* section under *Application*, find the subscription of the service *SAP HANA Cloud* and select the *SAP HANA Cloud* hyperlink.

 6. On the *SAP HANA Cloud Central* screen, choose the button *Create Instance* to create the new database.

 7. Choose *SAP HANA Cloud, SAP HANA Database* as type.

 8. In the section *Runtime Environment*, select *Cloud Foundry*.
-If the *Cloud Foundry* tab is disabled, log in to *Cloud Foundry*.
+If the *Cloud Foundry* tab is disabled, choose *Sign in to Cloud Foundry*.

 9. Select the space you previously created, for example `app`.

 10. On the next page *General*,
-	- enter `poetryslams-db` as *Instance Name*.
+	- enter `poetryslams-hana` as *Instance Name*.
 	- Enter a password.
+		> Note: you will require this password for admin access to the database.

 11. On the next page *SAP HANA Database*, you can select the performance class to optimize the performance-cost balance.
 Use the default for this example.